 - What product or service is getting the best margin

 - How your sales are trending by product line

 - How your receivables are trending so you can predict cash

 - Where you are losing money when purchasing goods and services

 - Who your top customers are, and which ones you should consider “firing”

 - What inventory is aging on the shelf and what is turning over quickly

-Of course, many business owners are tracking all of these questions by experience and intuition, but will that always be the best strategy?
+Of course, many business owners are tracking all of these questions by experience and intuition.
+But, will that always be the best strategy?
 Probably not!
 Eventually, you may want to delegate some decision making and your experience and intuition will be hard to pass on to your team.
-As your business grows, you will get farther and farther away from all of the information that supports your intuition and the time will come when you want to get that data consistently from your financial statements.
-Take the time today to consider: Is there information that you’re not getting from your books that you should be?
-If so, ask your bookkeper, your tax professional, your accountant or contact our team to find out what steps to take to get you the information you need to grow.
+As your business grows, you will get farther away from the information that supports your intuition.
+The time will come when you want to get that data consistently from your financial statements.
+Take that time today to consider: Is there information that you are not getting from your books that you should be?
+If so, ask your bookkeeper, your tax professional, your accountant or contact our team to find out what steps to take to get you the information you need to grow.